crewstyle/OlympusZeus/README.md

 Adding a `category`
 NOTA: the category input has a special method which detects if the ID has the `__category` term to register in transient more than expected, as the category title, slug and category.
+NOTA: the category input has a special method which detects if the ID has the `__categories` term to register in transient its children categories.

     array(
         'type' => 'category',